enrich your dog’s life

 It is important to note that bloat (a dangerous condition – see more on that below) can occur if a dog exercises on a full stomach.

-At first, I use a long line to prevent him running lengths of the field!
+At first, I used a long line to prevent him from running lengths of the field!

 Bit by bit, we gradually expanded this to our local green spaces.

-Obviously you will need to determine that the space is safe to scatter feed.
+You will need to determine that the space is safe to scatter feed.
 In the summer, I do an adder check!
 You also want to avoid any plants that may be poisonous.
+It's also important putting down food that could be eaten by another dog, so be mindful where you scatter.
+I'm often out at 5am in summer so we don't see anyone else in my rural area.

 When he’s in this ‘rest and digest’ mode, he’s not particularly interested in birds and he’s much more responsive – because his brain is calmer it can process what I am trying to communicate.